open/close all folders

 "I avoided people like they were zombies before they were all zombies.
 Now that they are all zombies...
 I kinda miss people."The protagonist of the film, a college student trying to return to his family in Columbus, Ohio.

 - A Man Is Not a Virgin: Averted.
-It’s implied.
+It’s implied he is one.

 - Apologetic Attacker: When putting down 406.

-- Badass: Becomes one over the course of the film.
+- Badass: Uhhh, not exactly at first, but he becomes one over the course of the film.

 - Badass Bookworm: He created the list of rules he uses to survive in the Zombie Apocalypse, and they do seem to work.